Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Ensure Your Home Is Properly Insulated

-The U.S. Department of Energy has an online tool that can help you determine if you have enough insulation based on the region that you live in.
+The U.S. Department of Energy has an online tool that can help you determine if you have enough insulation based on the region where you live.

 43 of 44

-Check around your windows and doors for any gaps.
-Then, purchase and install weatherstripping to fill them in.
+Check around your windows and doors for any drafty gaps.
+Then, purchase and install weatherstripping to fill in any spots where drafts get in.

 44 of 44